Sherida101/Portfolio/README.md

 ### Splash Logo

 Note here that if you click [my portfolio](https://sherida101.github.io/Portfolio/), you can see animating the logo at the beginning.
 I have designed that logo in [`Figma`](https://www.figma.com/) and then animated it using css.
-Therefore, this part of portfolio is not customizable.
+Therefore, this part of portfolio is not customisable.
 But don't worry we have a solution to this problem.
 You have below two alternatives:

 - If you want to design your own logo, then you can design it using `Figma` or `Adobe XD` or `Adobe Illustrator` or `Inkscape`.
 If you want to animate it, you can refer to `./src/components/Loader` directory which contains `js` and `css` files which animates the logo
 - If you don't want Splash screen or you don't know how to design logo, then this option is for you